d-gangz/mcp-template/README.md

 #### Configuration with Claude Desktop

-1. Open Claude Desktop settings.
+1. Open Claude Desktop.
-2. Navigate to the "MCP Servers" section.
+2. Navigate to the settings.
-3. Add a new server configuration:
+3. Click on `developer`, then `edit config`
+4. Then add the below code snippet into the json file.

 ```json
 {